Artistic Vice: Recording

-Johnston recorded the album in July 1991 at Chuck Picklesimer's house in his home state of West Virginia.
+Although it is considered a 'studio' album, the songs were actually recorded by Kramer in a make-shift studio in the garage at Chuck Picklesimer's house in July 1991, in Daniel's home state of West Virginia.
 For the album, he formed The Eye Band; a backing band made up entirely of Johnston's friends.
-The sessions were produced by Kramer, responsible for his previous album, 1990.
+The sessions were produced by Kramer, who was also responsible for his previous album, 1990.
 Although the sessions took place in West Virginia, by late 1991, the Johnston family had relocated to Waller, Texas.

-Once the album was completed, Johnston excluded the song "I Killed The Monster", as he realised his inner demons were far from defeated.

 The album is dedicated to Laurie Allen, Johnston's muse who he had not seen in over a decade at that point.
 A copy of the album had been sent to her.
 Johnston was thrilled to find she enjoyed the album.

 Critical reception

 Trouser Press called the album an "ebullient blast of lo-fi electric garage-rock," writing that "the glimmers of deliverance make this cogent album as encouraging as it is enjoyable."